 - Use of food preparation facilities

 See the permitting process below for details.
 If a MFF operator wishes to prepare potentially hazardous foods for sale on the vehicle, the operator must prepare, package, and label the food at the commissary's permitted commercial kitchen.

 Permitting Process for Mobile Food Vendors

 Plans: There are many details in the proper construction or remodel of a food vehicle.
 Costly mistakes can be made very easily.
-We would like to assist you in planning your construction or remodel of your vehicle.
 If you are building, having someone else build you a food vehicle, or remodeling / updating an existing vehicle, please contact this office prior to beginning any construction or remodeling work.
-Plans must be submitted with your proposed operation and menu for review and approval to ensure that the vehicle complies with all Health and Safety Code requirements and can be permitted.
-There is currently no fee for plan review of mobile units.
+Plans, operational statement, and full menu must be submitted for all new or remodeled food vehicles before construction occurs to ensure that the vehicle complies with all Health and Safety Code requirements and can be permitted.
+The Mobile Plan Check fee of $531 must be paid when plans are submitted.